-- Nathan Smith Society / Dartmouth College Pre-Med Advising: This site serves as a one-stop-shop for all Dartmouth undergraduates and alumni who plan a career in medicine or other health profession and is maintained by the Health Professions Advisory Committee, the NSS Executive Board, and Career Services.
+- Nathan Smith Society / Dartmouth College Pre-Med Advising: This site serves as a one-stop-shop for all Dartmouth undergraduates and alumni who plan a career in medicine or other health profession and is maintained by the Health Professions Advisory Committee, the NSS Executive Board, and Center for Professional Development.
 Includes Peer Advising Hotline, Medical School Requirements, Alumni Advisors, details on the Physician Shadowing Program, and lots more.

 - Association of American Medical Colleges (AAMC): The AAMC represents the 125 accredited U.S. medical schools; the 16 accredited Canadian medical schools; some 400 major teaching hospitals, including more than 70 Veterans Affairs medical centers; more than 105,000 faculty in 96 academic and scientific societies.